 copyright by singularityhub.com

-As over-hyped as is—everyone’s talking about it, few fully understand it, it might leave us all unemployed but also solve all the world’s problems—its list of accomplishments is growing. can now write realistic-sounding text , give a debating champ a run for his money, diagnose illnesses, and generate fake human faces —among much more .
+As over-hyped as artificial intelligence is—everyone’s talking about it, few fully understand it, it might leave us all unemployed but also solve all the world’s problems—its list of accomplishments is growing.
+AI can now write realistic-sounding text , give a debating champ a run for his money, diagnose illnesses, and generate fake human faces —among much more .

-In a panel at the South by Southwest interactive festival last week titled “ Ethics and
+In a panel at the South by Southwest interactive festival last week titled “ Ethics and AI: How to plan for the unpredictable ,” experts in the field shared their thoughts on building more transparent, explainable, and accountable AI systems.

 Not New, but Different